-In line with its mission statement, Candler School of Theology is committed to educating faithful and creative leaders for the church’s ministries in the world.
-In order to assess its effectiveness in fulfilling that mission, the school attends to a range of metrics that indicate its success in ensuring that students achieve the learning outcomes of the degrees for which they are enrolled.
+Candler School of Theology is committed to educating faithful and creative leaders for the church’s ministries in the world.
+In order to assess its effectiveness in fulfilling that mission, the school attends to a number of metrics, including completion rates within degree programs and placement rates following graduation.

 The MDiv, Candler’s primary degree program, is a professional degree intended for persons preparing for service in the parish or for other forms of ministry.
 Over the last decade (i.e, beginning with the class matriculating in Fall 2002) 83 percent of students matriculating in the program have successfully completed it, with 70 percent doing so within three years.
 According to the most recent placement data (covering students graduating in 2010-2011), 74 percent of students had secured employment upon graduation, with 66 percent working in church-related ministries.

 The MTS degree is intended for persons who wish to pursue postbaccalaureate study in theology or religion without the objective of preparing for ordained ministry.
 In the 2012-2013 academic year, graduates achieved an average of 93 percent on the capstone exercise (which may take the form of either a thesis or an integrative paper) designed to measure student achievement of the program outcomes.
 In the last decade, more than 85 percent of students matriculating the degree have completed it, with 65 percent doing so in two years.
 According to the most recent placement data (covering students graduating in 2010-2011), 56 percent of students either had secured employment or were planning to pursue further education upon graduation.